 four or five years ago.

 Interviewer: Who were Dorothy’s children?

-Gilbert: Dorothy’s children, Daniel Freedman who is professor of
+Gilbert: Dorothy’s children, Daniel Friedman who is professor of

 psychology at Antioch.
-And Jimmy Freedman who is ex-
+And Jimmy Friedman who is ex-

 professor of photography at Ohio State and a really world

 Interviewer: Yes he is, I have seen some of his works at the museum as a